br80/zappy_python/06_game/README.md

 # Game

+Run the game using `python game.py`.

-Just a few more features and we've got our game!
+A few more features and we're done!

 * Framerate
 * New object types